← Back to Summit Homepage

 09:00

-Keynote TBD Tiffany Shaw, University of Chicago
+Keynote Climate model discrepancies as opportunities Tiffany Shaw, University of Chicago

 Invited Usable climate risk science: motivation, examples, and a proposal Adam Sobel, Columbia University